alexaibio/teaching_content/drug_development/bl_drug_discovery_process_ai.md

 Focuses on understanding the effects of a drug on the body, what drug does to a body.
 More precisely, it is the relationship between drug concentration and its biological or therapeutic effects.

-Identify Therapeutic and Toxic Effects.
 It is done by:
 - more detailed understanding of the **Mechanism of Action (MoA)**: how the drug interacts with its biological target (e.g., receptors, enzymes).
 It usually requires revisiting primary target interactions as well as Identification  Off-Targets (additional proteins or receptors the drug interacts with, which could lead to side effects)

-- targets must be also revisited because in The initial target identification and validation often occur in simplified systems, such as cell lines or biochemical assays (in-vitro).
+- targets revisiting is also  must be done because in the initial target identification and validation often occur in simplified systems, such as cell lines or biochemical assays (in-vitro).
 However, a living organism's complexity (in-vivo) can reveal new interactions or effects not seen in these early models.

-Evaluate **Drug Potency and Efficacy** and Establish the **Effective Dose Range**
+In quantitativy terms it means to evaluate **Drug Potency and Efficacy** and Establish the **Effective Dose Range**
 - understanding Binding Affinity: IC50/EC50 Values: Concentration of the drug required to inhibit or activate 50% of its target (measure of drug potency)

 - Dose-Response Relationship: quantitative data on the relationship between drug concentration and the magnitude of its effect, usually as 2D plot